 2017 – CFUW National Challenge “16 Days, 16 Actions” working to prevent Violence Against Women (See 16 actions – 16 days)

-2016-on going – Aging Out of Foster Care – a Provincial Program with CFUW BC Council:
+2016 – ongoing – Aging Out of Foster Care – a Provincial Program with CFUW BC Council:

-2014 – CFUW North Vancouver and CFUW West Vancouver hosted a Forum on Children and Hypersexualization – Countering Exploitative Child Images
+2014 – CFUW North Vancouver and CFUW West Vancouver hosted a Forum on Children and Hypersexualization – Countering Exploitative Child Images.

-2011 – The Joint Community Issues Action Group has completed a workshop series on Focus on Your Future
+2011 – The Joint Community Issues Action Group has completed; a workshop series on Focus on Your Future.

 2009 – North Shore Housing Forum which CFUW NV and CFUW WV co-ordinated.

-2000 – We worked cooperatively on a joint resolution for CFUW on the subject of drug and alcohol counselling.
+2000 – Worked cooperatively on a joint resolution for CFUW on the subject of drug and alcohol counselling.

 1997 – Forum on Women and Health.

 1994 – With the Soroptimist Club, we co-sponsored a mini-conference entitled Community Solutions to Violence as part of this annual event in November.